MichaIng/DietPi-Docs/docs/dietpi_tools.md

 === "Backup file selection (Filter)"

     The definition which files are used for the backup procedure is defined via the option "Filter" (see screenshot above).
-This opens a nano editor to include/exclude files of the backup.
-The format of the file contents is described within the file itself.
+This opens `nano` to edit the include/exclude definitions for the backup.
+    The filter definition syntax is described within the file itself.

     ![DietPi-Backup filter option screenshot](assets/images/dietpi-backup_filter-option.jpg){: width="681" height="330" loading="lazy"}

+    The file containing the filter definitions is `/boot/dietpi/.dietpi-backup_inc_exc`.

     !!! info "DietPi userdata may not be included"